tych0/tycho.pizza/src/pages/friends.md

 ---
-title=People I know on the internet date=2010-06-19
+title: People I know on the internet
 ---

 If you're a friend of mine and you'd like help starting a webpage, or your page